PedroBarbosa/dress/README.md

-# dress
+# DRESS - Deep learning-based Resource for Exploring Splicing Signatures

-Using deep learning models to study RNA splicing
+A toolkit for generating synthetic datasets related to RNA splicing.